Key information gaps and development activities

 - Safeguarding victim-survivors’ confidentiality, in the context of sharing data for research and statistical purposes.

-- Development of new data standards (e.g. for capturing new or better service response data) must be undertaken together with those responsible for funding and delivering services and supports.
+- Development of new data standards (for example, for capturing new or better service response data) must be undertaken together with those responsible for funding and delivering services and supports.
 New data items or collections will generally need to be useful at the client, service, system and population outcome level, to justify investment.

 A range of national data development activities are underway to expand and enhance FDSV data.
 Some examples of key national activities are provided in Table 2.
+Several new surveys have also been introduced in recent years and data from these are provided throughout this report as they become available.

 Data development activity | Description |